API-market/apimarket/client/README.md

 # Publish NPM Package

+PREREQISITE:

+Option 1) Use an .npmrc token
+- Include an .npmrc file in the user's root or project root e.g. ~/.npmrc or .../{projectroot}/.npmrc
+- To create an .npmrc file, copy the .npmrc.example file and insert the token (retrieved from LastPass)

+OR

-To publish an updated package, first log-in to npmjs with `npm login` (using account apimarket)
+Option 2) log-in to npmjs with `npm login` (using account apimarket)

+To publish an updated package...

 - Update version number in package.json (and example's package.json)
 - `npm publish --tag staging` - to publish staging version